[Exclusive] MEPs blacklisted for fake election-monitoring trips

 "They [the EP] should make the names public - to say these people are acting in contradiction to international norms," Schiffer said.

-"The naming and shaming could be done by Sassoli or by the Conference of Presidents," von Cramon-Taubadel said, referring to EP president David Sassoli and to a club which brings together the EP's political-group leaders.
+"The naming and shaming could be done by Sassoli or by the Conference of Presidents," von Cramon-Taubadel said, referring to EP president David Sassoli and to a club which brings together the EP's political-group leaders and committee chairs.

 But for the time being, the blacklist, which is regularly updated, is destined to remain buried in the DEG's little-known briefings.